OpenStackSanDiego/magnum-container-cloud/README.md

 ## Download and Run Install Scripts

 Once the you're logged in as root execute the following commands.
-The git command downloads the scripts to setup VirtualBox and Fuel.
-The "setup-fuel.sh" installs VirtualBox and downloads the Fuel scripts.
+This installs the underlying cloud and container orchestration engines (COE)

 * wget https://raw.githubusercontent.com/OpenStackSanDiego/magnum-container-cloud/master/setup.sh
 * sh setup.sh
+* more keystonerc_admin

+Take note of the OS_USERNAME (admin) and OS_PASSWORD.
+You'll need these to log into the GUI.

+Restart the system.

+* reboot

+## Log into the Cloud GUI

+Once everything has rebooted.
+Connect to the GUI at: http://YOUR_SERVER_IP/.
+Use the login admin with the OS_PASSWORD from above.

 ## Startup a Kubernetes Cluster

 Create a new keypair called Magnum

+Project->Key Pairs->Create Key Pair
+Keypair Name: Magnum

 Create a Kubernetes Cluster Template: